Inheritance Tax October 2024 Budget changes – an explainer

 If the owner of an uncrystallised pension pot dies under 75, any payments made from the pension within the next two years are income tax-free for the beneficiaries; lump sums exceeding the ‘lump sum & death benefit allowance’ (currently £1,073,000) will cause excesses above that amount to be taxed at the beneficiary’s marginal income tax rate.

 If the owner was 75 or over upon death, irrespective of whether the fund is otherwise crystallised or not, beneficiaries are subject to income tax at their marginal rate on anything they receive.
+However, this tax charge can be managed by the beneficiaries drawing it out as a pension or annuity over time.
+It is not necessarily an immediate income tax charge on the whole pot.

 For the deceased, the pension pot is generally outside of their estate for IHT purposes and is not assessed upon death.